voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 .. note::

-    :ref:`FiftyOne Enterprise <fiftyone-enterprise>` users can view the current progress of their delegated operations from the
+    :ref:`FiftyOne Enterprise <fiftyone-teams>` users can view the current progress of their delegated operations from the
-    :ref:`Runs page <enterprise-managing-delegated-operations>` of the Enterprise App!
+    :ref:`Runs page <teams-managing-delegated-operations>` of the Enterprise App!

 For your convenience, all builtin methods of the FiftyOne SDK that support rendering progress bars provide an optional `progress` method that you can use